-Advanced Performance Metrics : For granular details of each and every rupee spent in your call centre supported with an advanced IVR system which helps in measuring the overall call center RoI , customer success & agent reporting. .
+Advanced Performance Metrics: For granular details of each and every rupee spent in your call center supported with an advanced IVR system that helps in measuring the overall call center RoI, customer success & agent reporting.

 - “Zero Out” Rate